thanos-io/thanos/docs/components/compact.md

                                 loaded, or compactor is ignoring the deletion because it's compacting the block at the same time.
+      --hash-func=              Specify which hash function to use when calculating the hashes of produced files.
+If no function has been specified, it does not happen.
+                                This permits avoiding downloading some files
+                                twice albeit at some performance cost.
+Possible values are: "", "SHA256".
       --selector.relabel-config-file=<file-path>
                                 Path to YAML file that contains relabeling configuration that allows selecting blocks.
 It